 For example, the Binom.Inv function could be used to calculate the minimum number of tosses of a coin for which there is a 50% chance of at least 20 heads.

 The Binom.Inv function is new in Excel 2010, and so is not available in earlier versions of Excel.
-However, this function is simply a new version of the Critbinom function, which is available in earlier versions of Excel.
+However, this function is simply an updated version of the Critbinom function, which is available in earlier versions of Excel.

 where the arguments are listed in the table below: